 We will be working with several different units on campus to secure GRA positions applicable to the work of our program — more information about these opportunities will be disseminated to current students via the program listserv.

 The main form of support for our program for full time students comes through teaching assistantships.
-Students who are awarded a teaching assistantship will have the opportunity to teach ENGH 101 (Composition) and/or ENGH 302 (Advanced Composition); other advanced writing courses may also be available.
+Students who are awarded a teaching assistantship will have the opportunity to teach ENGH 101 (Composition), ENGH 302 (Advanced Composition), and English 388 (Professional and Technical Writing, after completing ENGH 824: Teaching Technical Communication); other advanced writing courses may also be available.

 Assistantships include a tuition waiver of 18 graduate credits per year.
 TAs must register for a minimum of six credit hours per semester.